Upland Bird Hunting Q&A

 If you are a really good shot you might not need as many shells.

 We recommend using 7 1/2 shot for both quail and pheasants.
 You never know if a pheasant or a quail may flush.
 High brass shells are great but low brass shells will work as well.
 We upland hunt behind pointing dogs so upland birds flush closer and the reason we don’t recommend #6 shot pheasants as they do in place that hunt with flushing dogs.
+We recommend using a modified a choke.
+Improved choke is ok too.

 Our upland hunting season runs from September 1st-April 15th.